vojale/CBE544-2018.github.io/Clusters.md

 For the [**Stampede**](http://stampede.tacc.utexas.edu) cluster, make sure to read through the User Guide [here](https://portal.tacc.utexas.edu/user-guides/stampede).

-login with your XSEDE username and password.
+login with your XSEDE username and password (you will aslo be asked for Mulit-factor Authorization).

 Follow the instructions below for your system: